 - Credit Card Benefits

-Credit cards targeted to frequent travelers – including the Chase Sapphire Card, which is our favorite travel credit card – often offer some travel insurance benefits, such as trip cancellation & interruption, and even primary insurance that covers rental cars both at home & abroad.
+Credit cards targeted to frequent travelers (like the Chase Sapphire Card, which is our favorite travel credit card) often offer some travel insurance benefits, such as trip cancellation & interruption, and even primary insurance that covers rental cars both at home & abroad.

 - Homeowner’s or Renter’s Insurance

 Did you know that your renter’s insurance policy might cover you if your phone or camera gets damaged or stolen, whether at home or while traveling?
 It’s true!

 It’s called “off-premise protection,” and it essentially extends your disaster coverage to all of your belongings, including outside of your home, up to a certain amount.
 It’s included in many standard home or rental insurance policies – check your policy for details.
 (We don’t need to tell you that you need renter’s or home insurance, right???)

 Do you really need travel insurance for EVERY trip?

 I’m going to be honest: I don’t buy travel insurance for every trip.
 I tend to buy it only for international backpacking trips, and I typically roll the dice on domestic travel.